Om mani padme hum: Semantic

 Mantras may be interpreted by practitioners in many ways, or even as mere sequences of sound whose effects lie beyond strict semantic meaning.

-The middle part of the mantra, maṇi padme, is often interpreted as being in the locative case, "jewel in the lotus", Sanskrit "jewel, gem, cintamani" and the locative of padma "lotus".
+The middle part of the mantra, maṇi padme, is often interpreted as being in the locative case, "wish-fulfilling jewel in the lotus", Sanskrit maṇi "wish-fulfilling/priceless gem, jewel, cintamani" and the locative of padma "lotus".
 The lotus is a symbol present throughout Indian religion, signifying purity (due to its ability to emerge unstained from the mud) and spiritual fruition (and thus, awakening).
 Maṇipadme is preceded by the oṃ syllable and followed by the hūṃ syllable, both interjections without linguistic meaning, but widely known as divine sounds.

-However, according to Donald Lopez (citing Tibetan grammatical sources) it is much more likely that maṇipadme is in fact a vocative, addressing a bodhisattva called maṇipadma, "Jewel-Lotus"- an alternative epithet of the bodhisattva Avalokitesvara.
+However, according to Donald Lopez (citing Tibetan grammatical sources) it is much more likely that maṇipadme is in fact a noun of address, addressing in the vocative case a bodhisattva called maṇipadma, "jewel-lotus" – an alternative epithet of the bodhisattva Avalokitesvara.

 Damien Keown also notes that another theory about the meaning of the mantra is that it actually invokes a female deity named Manipadmi.
 This is due to evidence from texts such as the Kāraṇḍavyūhasūtra which depict the mantra as a female deity.
-Also, as noted by Studholme, if the word is read as a vocative, it is most likely in the feminine grammatical gender, because if masculine, it would be a highly irregular form.
+Also, as noted by Studholme, if the word is read as a noun of address, it is most likely in the feminine grammatical gender, because if masculine, it would be a highly irregular form.
 Thus as Lopez notes, the original meaning of the mantra could in fact be an invocation of "she of the lotus jewel", who is the vidya (wisdom) and consort of Avalokiteshvara and is equivalent to Shakti's role vis a vis Shiva.